EfficientElephants/project2020/README.md

 ## Deployment

-When a change is pushed to the master branch, it will sync with our deployment center in Azure and will be pushed into production on the live website.
+When a change is pushed to the master branch, it will need to be manually synced with our deployment center in Azure and will then be pushed into production on the live website.

 ## Built With